someElseIsHere/mcef-1.16.5/README.md

     implementation 'com.cinemamod:mcef:2.1.0-1.20.1'
 }
 ```
+See the [mcef-fabric-example-mod](https://github.com/CinemaMod/mcef-fabric-example-mod) for a complete example Fabric project.

 ### Building & Modifying MCEF
 After cloning this repo, you will need to clone the java-cef git submodule.
 There is a gradle task for this: `./gradlew cloneJcef`.